Supermassive black hole formation in the initial collapse of axion dark matter: Tidal torquing of the overdensity

 where $\Phi(\vec{r},t)$ is the gravitational potential due to density perturbations outside the overdensity of interest.
 The region surrounding the overdensity near cosmic dawn is an expanding Einstein-de Sitter space-time where $\vec{r} = \vec{x} \left({t \over t_{\rm in}}\right)^{2 \over 3}$, $\vec{x}$ are comoving coordinates, and $\Phi(\vec{r}, t) = \Phi(\vec{x})$ \cite{SW}.
 We expand the gravitational potential in Taylor series about the center of the overdensity

 where $\vec{g}$ is a constant vector and $\mathbb{T}$ a constant symmetric matrix.
 Eq.~(\ref{domT2}) becomes

 where $\hat{n}(\theta,\phi) = {1 \over r} \vec{r}$ is the unit vector in the direction of spherical coordinates $(\theta,\phi)$.
-We expect the asphericity of the smoothed overdensity, as in Eq.~(\ref{inden}), to doninate the integral in Eq.~(\ref{domT3}).
+We expect the asphericity of the smoothed overdensity, as in Eq.~(\ref{inden}), to dominate the integral in Eq.~(\ref{domT3}).
 Let us rewrite Eq.~(\ref{inden}) as

 where $A(\theta,\phi)$ is a linear combination of the spherical harmonics up to second order.